Chor Nikal Ke Bhaga: Plot

-In the fictional Middle Eastern city of Al-Barkat, Ankit Sethi is the owner of a diamond insurance company who owes a huge debt as the company's workers had misplaced a client's diamonds worth ₹20 crores.
-He meets Neha Grover, a flight attendant, on a flight and is instantly attracted to her.
-They later go out on a date and Neha starts liking him as well.
-They begin a relationship and sometime later, Neha announces that she is pregnant.
-Ankit proposes to marry her and she accepts.
-They both are attacked by a pair of goons working for the client to whom Ankit owes the debt.
-Neha is severely injured, which leads to her miscarriage.
-Seeing no other way to pay back the huge debt, they both decide to pull off a robbery.
+In the fictional Middle Eastern city of Al-Barkat, Ankit Sethi owns a diamond insurance company and is drowning in debt after his workers misplace a client’s diamonds worth ₹20 crores.
+On a flight, he meets Neha Grover, a flight attendant, and is immediately drawn to her.
+They go on a date, fall in love, and later Neha tells him that she is pregnant.
+Ankit proposes, she accepts, and they prepare to marry.
+Before they can do so, they are attacked by two goons working for the client to whom Ankit owes the money.
+Neha is badly injured and loses the baby.
+With no other way to repay the debt, they decide to carry out a robbery.

-Minister, Harish Sanyal would be smuggling diamonds from Al-Barkat to India by plane, which would be carried by a courier appointed by him and Ankit would accompany him.
-A cellphone with its back cover laced with the diamonds would be kept inside a briefcase which would be locked by a code number.
-Ankit strikes a deal with Sanyal's secretary to reveal the code number to him and in return he would give him half the diamonds.
-Once on the flight, Ankit and Neha put their plan on motion - Neha deliberately spills food on the courier's clothes while serving the passengers, and he heads to the washroom to clean up the mess.
-Seizing the opportunity, Ankit goes to retrieve the diamonds from the briefcase, but just then a group of masked terrorists arrive, announcing that they have hijacked the flight, and hold all the passengers hostage.
+Ankit learns that Minister Harish Sanyal plans to smuggle diamonds from Al-Barkat to India by plane.
+The diamonds are hidden in a cellphone casing and kept inside a briefcase secured by a code.
+Ankit strikes a deal with Sanyal’s secretary: he will reveal the code in exchange for half the diamonds.
+Once on board, Ankit and Neha begin their plan.
+Neha deliberately spills food on the courier’s clothes while serving passengers, forcing him to leave for the washroom.
+Ankit seizes the chance to open the briefcase, but before he can reach the diamonds, masked terrorists hijack the flight and take everyone hostage.

-The hijackers order the pilots to land the plane on Kullu and demand that Adil-Mir, a terrorist who is held up in a prison in Manali, be released immediately.
-Ankit pretends to be suffering from asthma and requests the hijackers to allow him to get his inhaler from the other compartment, so that he can secretly steal the diamonds.
-But before he can steal the diamonds, one of the hijackers senses that he is lying, and beats him up.
-When government officials contact the hijackers, they head towards the cockpit to talk to them on the telephone and Ankit again sneaks into the other compartment to steal the diamonds.
-He takes out the diamonds from the briefcase and puts them in his own bag.
-Just then, one of the hijackers arrives and discovers the diamonds.
-Before he can shoot Ankit, he knocks the gun out of his hand and they both engage in a brutal fist fight.
-The other hijackers also arrive and together beat Ankit and lock him up in the washroom.
-Just then, a man named Sudhanshu Roy, who claims to be the Flight Marshal, picks up the gun dropped by one of the hijackers, and shoots all of them down killing them.
-The passengers are safely evacuated from the plane.
+The hijackers order the pilots to land in Kullu and demand the release of Adil-Mir, a terrorist imprisoned in Manali.
+Ankit pretends to have asthma and asks for permission to retrieve his inhaler from the other compartment, hoping to steal the diamonds in the meantime.
+One hijacker sees through the lie and beats him.
+Later, when the hijackers go to the cockpit to speak with government officials, Ankit sneaks back into the compartment, removes the diamonds from the briefcase, and hides them in his own bag.
+A hijacker catches him, but Ankit knocks the gun from his hand and they fight.
+The others arrive, overpower him, and lock him in the washroom.
+Then Sudhanshu Roy, who claims to be the Flight Marshal, picks up a dropped gun and shoots the hijackers dead.
+The passengers are evacuated safely.